itsThorgin/GazeLab/README.md

 The idea: Train at speeds where you can confidently track the *center dot* of the target 90%+ of the time.
 Let your eyes glide naturally.
 No strain.
 No forcing.
 Use your eye muscles *as little as possible*.
 They *know* how to track - don’t micromanage them.
 Flick your sight only when switching targets or regaining lost tracking and then return to smooth, strain-free gliding.

 Also: occasionally train at much **slower** and **faster** speeds.
-Combining the slower, faster, and 'sweet spot' speeds works best for me.
+A mix of slower, faster, and sweet spot speeds - split something like 20% / 20% / 60% - works best for me.
+Most of the time, my training looks like this:
+- 3 minutes of meditation mode - I go once through each level
+- 4 minutes of fast speed - one round of each level
+- Then 3+ rounds of sweet spot speeds

 ### The Levels: